-Another thing that any flute maker can tell you is that wood is not stable.
+Any wood artisan can tell you is that wood is not stable.
 Because it is an organic substance, even when it is dry it will shift, shrink and bend.
 When it is cut and shaped, inner grain tension is released and it can get pretty mobile.
 It will also shrink and swell in response to moisture, depending upon how well it is sealed.
-In essence, it can be a tricky thing to work with, especially when you are making a flute with joints.
+In essence, it can be a tricky thing to work with, especially when you are making something like a flute, and particularly a flute with joints (tenons).
 Flute makers who craft these types of instruments have learned how to season wood and how to work it in stages, letting it settle between stages so that this tension can be released along the way.
 This makes for a more stable finished product.

 Despite these precautions, it is common for some types of woods to warp and shrink over time.
 Many of the woods favored by makers are chosen because of their inherent stability, their resistance to moisture and their workability.
-There are many woods that are truly beautiful but less ideal for making flutes.
-Many highly figured woods, burls and softwoods fall into this category.
-Some of my favorite woods for sheer beauty are Curly Redwood and Redwood Burl, but there are many others.
+There are many woods that are truly beautiful but not really suitable for flute making because they are too soft, too porous, don’t machine well, etc..
+Vacuum resin infusion can transform these woods into workable materials, thereby expanding the flute maker’s options.

 Most of us have heard the phrase “nature abhors a vacuum”.
-This is very true.
 The billets of wood within the chamber have been forcibly emptied of air and moisture and then submerged in liquid.
 What happens when the vacuum is released is that they try to fill back up with air.
 But they can’t because they are submerged, so instead they drink the resin.
-They fill every air space inside with this liquid resin until they are saturated.
-You’d be surprised how much air space there is inside of a piece of dry curly redwood!
-I’ve put in a billet weighing 1lb. in its dry state and when I’ve taken it from the bath it weights 3.25lbs!
-Curly Redwood is one of the softest, lightest woods out there, and when full of resin it weighs as much as Bubinga (a very dense tropical hardwood).
-However, as I’ll explain later, density and hardness are not the same thing.
+You’d be surprised how much air space there is inside of a piece of dry wood!
+As I said before, some woods are not at all suitable for resin infusion due to their density and oil content, but the woods that are suitable will get a significant gain in density, in some cases doubling their density.
+This takes a wood like maple and makes it as dense as African Blackwood.

-At this point the process is only partly complete.
-The resin has filled the wood, but it is uncured (still liquid).
+So the resin has filled the wood, but it is uncured (still liquid).
 It takes heat to harden the resin, so the wood has to be prepared for the cure oven.

 For the resin to cure, it has to be heated to a temperature of 200 degrees for a minimum of an hour.
 That means that the* inside* of the billet has to reach this temperature and stay there.
 If it cools too soon or if the temperature fluctuates too low, the curing process is aborted and cannot be restarted.
 If that happens, you have to chuck out the billet and start again, so it is very important to get it right.

 Once the oven is hot, it usually takes several hours for the cure process to work, providing the temperature is maintained properly.
-Once cured, the billets are removed and unwrapped and what had been pieces of soft, porous or otherwise unstable wood are now heavier and considerably more stable.
+To be extra sure of my cure I usually will let them bake for eight hours.
+Once cured, the billets are removed and unwrapped and they are now heavier and considerably more stable.

-Stability is the magic reward for all of this.
+Stability is the magic reward for all of this bother.
 A piece of wood that has been infused with resin is now going to be highly stable compared to an untreated piece.
-It won’t shift as much with changes in temperature and humidity and its workability is enhanced.
+It won’t shift as much with changes in temperature and humidity and its workability is greatly enhanced, as well as it’s resistance to moisture.
 Anyone who has worked with highly figured woods or any kind of burl will tell you that it can be tricky, and great care is needed to avoid tear-out (chunks of wood being ripped away unexpectedly).
 Once the wood has been stabilized, these tendencies are greatly reduced (but not eliminated).
 It is worth observing that while resin infusion increases wood density dramatically, it does not increase hardness in proportion.
-Curly Redwood (as an example) is a fragile wood that breaks easily.
-Being stabilized with resin makes it somewhat less fragile, but even though it makes it weigh as much as a hardwood, it does not impart a hardwoods resistance to stress and impact.
-It still needs to be handled with care, but many of its weaknesses are ameliorated to such a degree that what was once a beautiful wood that was not well suited to being a flute, can now be used in certain applications.

-It is expensive and it is messy, and the learning curve for mastering the equipment and the process is pretty steep.
-I have run into one obstacle after another, and I’ve had to invest more money and more time than I had imagined would be necessary.
+It is rather expensive and it can be messy, plus there is a learning curve for mastering the process.
+I have had to overcome a number of obstacles and I’ve had to invest more money and more time than I had imagined would be necessary.
 I suspect that this is part of the reason why few flute makers try it.
-I wouldn’t be surprised to find out that some other makers have experimented with this, but I would also not be surprised to find out that they gave up :-).
+I wouldn’t be surprised to find out that some other makers have experimented with this, but I would also not be surprised to find out that they gave up.
 I have to have a small barn dedicated to the operation because there is no way to manage it in a tidy fashion.
-Resin will be spilled.
-Pump oil will gush and dribble on the floor from time to time, and you go through a lot of pump oil because it becomes contaminated with moisture from the vacuum process, obliging it to be changed every single time a batch is done.
-And there is a distinct odor during the infusion process, so having this dedicated space is key.
+This might just be me, since I have a friend who does it as well and he manages without making a huge mess :-).
+In my case, resin will be spilled, pump oil will gush and dribble on the floor from time to time.
+Also there is a distinct odor during the infusion process, so having this dedicated space is key.

-Also, the resin is really expensive and some of the woods absorb quite a lot of it.
-I actually think that the price of the resin is quite reasonable, but the man who markets it targets craftspeople who are making small items like pen blanks or knife handles.
+Additionally, the resin is quite expensive and some of the woods absorb a lot of it.
+I actually think that the price of the resin is very reasonable, but the man who markets it targets craftspeople who are making small items like pen blanks or knife handles.
 Such an item would use a very modest amount of resin.
-A nice, porous flute billet that is about 1.5”x1.5”x30” is going to drink up about a quart of the stuff at $90 per gallon!
+A nice, porous flute billet that is about 1.5”x1.5”x30” is going to drink up about a pint of the stuff at $90 per gallon!
 And the equipment itself is costly and the process takes a lot of patience.
 In addition to all of this, there are not really that many woods that are well suited to the process.
 Oily tropical woods are completely unsuitable and the vacuum process can actually damage them.
 Many woods have a grain structure that does not lend itself to absorbing the resin, so the stabilization process only works marginally well.
 As I mentioned, some soft porous woods absorb resin well, but they do not have the inherent hardness or strength to make them as desireable in certain applications.
 In the end, the wood that I use the most of is hard maple.
 Maple is already a hard, strong wood, but it also absorbs resin beautifully.
-So it is the undisputed champion.
+So far it is the undisputed champion.
 I also use it on woods like black walnut, cherry, boxwood, hawthorne, and curly douglas fir.
-None of these woods absorb resin like maple does, but even if they only increase their density by 20-30%, that is enough when combined with the actual process of baking the wood to render them far more stable.
-I don’t use a lot of burl woods, though they are a favorite choice for stabilzing among woodworkers (but not necessarily a great choice for flutes).
+None of these woods absorb resin like maple does, but even if they only increase their density by 30% to 60%, that is enough when combined with the actual process of baking the wood to render them far more stable.

-In truth, I didn’t know what I was getting into when I started this, and if I’m being really honest I wouldn’t necessarily recommend it to my flute making friends without also making some qualifications.
+In truth, I didn’t know what I was getting into when I started this, and even though I can recommend it to other woodworkers, I do with some qualifications.
+It is a process and takes some patience.
 However, now that I have the set up, I’m finding that it brings a whole other dimension to my craft and for my purposes it has proven worthwhile.